 A Priest Races to Rescue Civilians as Russian Forces Close In

-Meet Leonid Numerchuk, the 39-year-old priest evacuating civilians from Ukrainian villages under Russian missile and drone attack.
+Meet Leonid Nomerchuk, the 39-year-old priest evacuating civilians from Ukrainian villages under Russian missile and drone attack.

 As Russian forces progress in Eastern Ukraine, requests for evacuations from families with children and the elderly keep coming.
 The Russians’ steady advance on the key logistics hub of Pokrovsk recently stalled, but they continue to push further south and to the west, field by field, grove by grove.
 Meanwhile, villages in the Dnipro Pokrovsk Oblast are facing evacuation for the first time since the invasion began nearly three years ago.
 As Trump pursues peace talks—including a recent phone call with Vladimir Putin—the front remains murky: Russian forces advance in some areas at a heavy price, Ukraine counterattacks in others.
 Putin’s Army is inching forward but remains far from completely annexing the Donetsk, Luhansk, Zaporizhzhia, and Kherson oblasts.